Why did the Roman chicken cross the road?

 Orange chicken bake

-We want to make her a little bolder.
-A little braver.
-We’ll also give her the power to keep you healthy and sleek.
-To do all that we’ll partner her with the color orange!
-(Not to be confused with Agent Orange.)
+We wanted her a little bolder.
+A little edgier.
+We also wanted her to have the power to keep you healthy.
+To do all that we partnered her with the color orange!

-Orange in this recipe comes from a juicy cara-cara orange and carrots, firm dark red ones known as Asians.
+Orange in this recipe comes from juicy cara-cara oranges and Asian carrots, firm dark red ones.

-Cara Cara oranges, from California’s San Joaquin Valley, are in the stores now, January through April.
+Try Cara Cara oranges, from California’s San Joaquin Valley.
+They’re in the stores now, January through April.
 Outside, they look like the common-rabble navel orange.
-But cut it open and you’re greeted with brilliant pinkish red fruit, like the flesh of a pink grapefruit.
+But cut them open and you’re greeted with brilliant pinkish red fruit, like the flesh of a pink grapefruit.
 The taste, though, is exceptionally sweet, with a tangy cranberry-like zing at the back of your throat.

 Orange chicken bake